dgudenkov-foreign-languages-homework/homework/homework-118/units.md

     - a little
     - a few
     - few
-    - a few
+    - a little

 22.
     - little
-    - many
+    - much
     - few
-    - little
+    - few
     - much
     - many
     - little